Understanding Domestic Violence And What It Means For You

 You should have the freedom to get a job if you feel compelled to have one; you should have the freedom to change jobs if you ever become unhappy in your current employment position.
 You should not have someone else dictating whether you can go back to school to further your education at any point in your life, nor have a say in whether you're allowed to quit that schooling or not if you change your mind somewhere along the way.

-Two people in a relationship love and support each other and their goals in life, not dictate one another's the ability to support themselves.
-When an abuser refuses to allow their partner these freedoms to control their own lives or how they wish to earn or spend money, this is considered financial abuse.
+Two people in a healthy relationship love and support each other and their goals in life, not dictate one another's the ability to support themselves.
+In an abusive relationship, the abuser may refuse to allow their partner these freedoms to control their own lives or how they wish to earn or spend money, this is considered financial abuse.

 Getting some help